 For interested customers, the beauty of the internet is that they can conduct research when it’s convenient for them.
 But, it may not be the most convenient time for your business.

 The prospect’s highest point of interest is immediately after they ask for information.
-Eliminating any lag time in responding to their question results in an increased probability of a sale.
+Eliminating any lag time in responding to their question increases the probability of a sale.
 This is not easy.
-Consumers expect you to be open 24/7 and available to respond instantly, but your business is not open 24/7.
+Consumers expect you to be open 24/7 and available to answer instantly, but your business is not open 24/7.

 The solution is an intelligent messaging platform.